General Fiction posted December 4, 2022 |

 "Take off your clothes and lie on that table."
 He demanded, pointing over to the corner.

-Arianna looked over at a steel bench with no mattress, just a filthy sheet over it.
+Arianna looked at a steel bench without a mattress, just a filthy sheet over it.
 Next to it was a porcelain basin containing a large, sharp-looking device that resembled ice tongs.

 "Are you a doctor?"
 Arianna stammered, shaking so much she could hardly speak.